amyshao/amyshao.github.io/README.md

 # My Website
 Link: https://amyshao.github.io/
-Note: All graphics were created by myself
+Note: All graphics were created by myself or by the Ppalli team.